Our Reaching Out service (previously known as Mindful) supports young people aged 16 to 25 who are isolated and/or vulnerable.

 If you find yourself struggling or feeling distressed with your thoughts and feelings, it can be helpful to create a plan to keep yourself safe.
 Read about how to create your own My Safety Plan.

-- To educate and advise anyone responsible for young people about mental health issues, and services available to support them
+• Educating and advising anyone responsible for young people about mental health issues, and services available to support them

-- To offer support to any young person who is not already receiving help
+• Offering support to any young person who is not already receiving support

 Our service offers a flexible and friendly approach.
 We recognise that everyone is different so we can help young people by offering: